remmel/image-processing-js/README.md

 # How to store depth data in RGB ? (hue?)
 Grayscale 16bits precision is 2^16=65536.
-As RGB is 8bit per channel <=> 2^24=16 millions
+As RGB is 8bit per channel <=> 2^(2*8)=16 millions
-Usually we have 1<=>1mm, thus in grayscale we could store 65 meters, although we don't need so much Thus is we want to have same range than grayscale (0-65m), max eror is 0.2cm, this is bad when for grayscale this is 1mm
+Usually we have 1<=>1mm, thus in grayscale we could store 65 meters, although we don't need so much Thus is we want to have same range than grayscale (0-65m), max error is 0.2cm, this is bad when for grayscale this is 1mm
 ```javascript
 Math.floor(hsv2rgb2rgb(10066/65535) * 65535) //10069
 Math.floor(hsv2rgb2rgb(10065/65535) * 65535) //9898